ChainSecurity/dv-files/sky/bloom-alm-controller/README.md

 However, the files can be validated retroactively with the `--validationblock` option (see the respective `README`).
 The published DV files might be updated in the future to reflect the finalized initialization.

+## Changelog

+In version 2, the owners of the ALM Freezer and Relayer were adjusted to implement a 4/7 multisig.
+Previously, it was 1/2 multisig where the signers for both contracts were:

+- `0xa2bdfaa0329c2ebdb645f29c3971587e97e55e21`
+- `0xc3e9458cefcf298ae11702959c15723e56b2dc0a`

+Note that the two signers were removed as signers from the ALM Freezer but remained signers in the ALM Relayer.

 ## References